tvanwinckel/intro-spring-web/spring-webMVC/Introduction_SpringWebMVC.md

 ### Consumable Media Types

-You can narrow the request mapping based on the `Content-Type` of the request:
+You can narrow down the request mapping based on the `Content-Type` of the request:

 ```java
 @PostMapping(path = "/items", consumes = "application/json")